Barclays Blue Rewards

 You can usually end a Direct Debit or standing order online or over the phone but always check if your subscription is in a contract, to avoid any cancellation fee or penalty.

-If you have a family, travel regularly with a friend you’re over 60 or you’re using a young person’s rail card, a £30 railcard can reduce train fares by a third for a year.
-If you are disabled you can qualify for a disabled persons rail card for the cost of £20.
+If you have a family, a £30 railcard can reduce train fares by a third for a year (for you as an adult) and 60% for your kids.
+If you’re disabled, you can qualify for a disabled person’s rail card for the cost of £20.

-Travel in rush hour may be limited but each card has different rules, so check which one works best for you.
+Travel in rush hour may be limited and rules for each rail operator vary, so do check which routes and ticket types will work best for you.

-For families, the Family & Friends Railcard can be used on most tickets (excluding first class) when an adult and at least one child aged under 16 travel together.
+The Family & Friends Railcard can be used on most types of fare when an adult and at least one child aged 5 to 15 travel together.
 The maximum is four adults and four children.
-Find details of all railcards from National Rail.
+Find full details and more from National Rail.

-Launched last year, the tax-free childcare scheme lets you open a special account to save for the cost of looking after your kids.
+Launched in 2017, the government tax-free childcare scheme lets you open a special account to save for the cost of looking after your kids.
 Check to see whether you qualify.

 Whatever your online hobbies – browsing, movies, music or gaming – there are deals galore offering ever more data and faster internet speeds at lower prices.

-Call your provider with details of an offer you like, and ask them to match it – if they can’t, say you’ll leave.
+Call your provider with details of a recent offer you’ve seen as you approach the end of a contract, and ask them to match it – if they can’t, say you’ll leave.
 In many cases, the company won’t want to lose your business, and will switch you to a cheaper tariff offering better value.